cmrberry/cmrberry.github.io/_posts/2015-07-19-giving-diversity-second-chance.md

 In other words, GitHub is serious about change.

-Yet despite all of that, the only reason I found out about these is because I went looking.
-These are the things we don't read about on TechCrunch.
-And if you don't know to look for them, you'd never know about the work that companies like GitHub are putting in to change for the better.
+Yet despite all of that, the only reason I found out about these things is because I went looking.
+We don't read about this on TechCrunch.
+And if you don't know to look for it, you'd never know about the work that companies like GitHub are putting in to changing for the better.

 ## Second Chances